-Argentina is different from many South American countries as its population is largely composed of people from Europe.
-Despite the majority of the population are from Spanish and Italian descent, Argentina is a diverse, multicultural center with a wonderful culture and strong economy.
-Immerse yourself in a new culture, study a language among native speakers, and experience Argentina the way its meant to be experienced--as a resident, not a passerby!
+Argentina is different from many South American countries as its population is largely composed of people of European heritage.
+Despite the fact that the majority of the population are of Spanish and Italian descent, Argentina is a diverse, multicultural center with pockets of indigenous groups spread across the country.
+Immerse yourself in a new culture, study a language among native speakers, and experience Argentina the way it's meant to be experienced—as a resident, not a passerby!

 If you are not entirely confident in your Spanish language skills, select a program that teaches students in both English and Spanish.

-Some universities offer dormitories or residencies, and those which do not offer accommodation counseling services for international students.
-As an international student, you can rent a room in a students’ residence, or alternatively rent a house or an apartment; or a single room in a family home or apartment.
+Some universities offer dormitories or residencies, and those that don't provide accommodation counseling services for international students.
+As an international student, you can rent a room in a students’ residence, or alternatively, rent a room in a house or an apartment.

 With API's study abroad program in Buenos Aires, students are automatically placed in a homestay environment, with the aims of improving students' understanding of Argentinian culture and Spanish language.
-On the other hand, Panrimo gives their students the option to stay in a home stay or to stay in a single / shared apartment in the heart of downtown Buenos Aires.
-If neither of these options sound ideal to you, we recommend CEA's program prepares international student residence halls.
+On the other hand, Panrimo gives their students the option to stay in a homestay or to stay in a single or shared apartment in the heart of downtown Buenos Aires.
+If neither of these options sound ideal to you, we recommend CEA's program which provides accomodation in international student residence halls.

-IES Abroad organizes a slew of fun activities for students participating in their semester and year long program in Buenos Aires.
+IES Abroad organizes a slew of fun activities for students participating in their semester and year-long programs in Buenos Aires.
 From day trips to traditional ranches, longer trips to neighboring Uruguay, or visits to local craft markets, IES Abroad students certainly won't have time to get bored!
 If you're looking for a little more outdoor fun, check out Panrimo Abroad, who organizes a short trip to the nearby Andes mountain range!
 Sweet!

-Life in Argentina comes at an extremely affordable price, so rest easy knowing that studying in Argentina will not lead to long last debt.
-Regardless that the cost of living is relatively inexpensive compared to the US or European nations, getting there may not be.
+Life in Argentina comes at an extremely affordable price, so rest easy knowing that studying in Argentina will not lead to long-lasting debt.
+Even though the cost of living is relatively inexpensive compared to the U.S. or European nations, getting there may not be.

 Instead of playing the "Find a Flight" game for hours on end trying to save a couple of bucks from different websites, jump the gun and instead apply for scholarships (which may end up saving you a large chunk of cash in the end).